fonoster/routr/docs/guide-securing-the-signal.md

  -keypass changeit \
  -validity 365 \
  -keysize 2048 \
- -dname "CN=domain.com, OU=OSS, O=Your Company Inc, L=Sanford, ST=NC, C=US" \
+ -dname "CN=sip.ocean.com, OU=OSS, O=Your Company Inc, L=Sanford, ST=NC, C=US" \
- -ext SAN=dns:your.domain.com,dns:localhost,ip:127.0.0.1
+ -ext SAN=dns:sip.ocean.com,dns:localhost,ip:127.0.0.1
 ```

 Remember to adjust the values to match your project's information.

-> :mag_right: `WSS` will not work with a self-signed certificate.
+> `WSS` will not work with a self-signed certificate.
 However, you can add a security exception by using `https` instead of `wss` in your browser's search bar and then accepting the security certificate.

 ### Creating a Certificate using Let’s Encrypt